IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

 Logging Admin (roles/logging.admin)
 Logs View Accessor (roles/logging.viewAccessor)

-##### Steps to Set destination(TOPIC & SUBSCRIPTION) permissions
+##### Steps to set destination(TOPIC & SUBSCRIPTION) permissions
 To set permissions for log sink to route to its destination, do the following:
 * Obtain the sink's writer identity—an email address—from the new sink.
    1. Go to the Log Router page, and select menu  > View sink details.
    2. The writer identity appears in the Sink details panel.
-* If user have Owner access to the destination,
+* If the user has owner access to the destination,
    1. add the sink's writer identity to topic and give it the Pub/Sub Publisher and Subscriber role.
    2. add the sink's writer identity to subscription and give it the Pub/Sub Subscriber role.

 ### GCP instance Creation

-1. In the Google Cloud Console, go to the VM instances page..
+1. In the Google Cloud Console, go to the VM instances page.
 2. Select your project and click Continue.
 3. Click Create instance.
 4. Specify a Name for your VM.